Employer health tax frequently asked questions

 Employer exemption amount for 2023 and prior years

 For employer tax health returns for 2023 and prior years, employers with B.C. remuneration of $500,000 or less generally do not have to pay employer health tax.
-For those years, the exemption amount of $500,000 may be lower or nil where an employer is a a part-year employer (began or ceased to have a permanent establishment in B.C. in the calendar year) or where an employer is part of a group of associated employers.
+For those years, the exemption amount of $500,000 may be lower or nil where an employer is a part-year employer (began or ceased to have a permanent establishment in B.C. in the calendar year) or where an employer is part of a group of associated employers.

-For more information on the employer exemption amount, see employer health tax overview.
+For more information on the employer exemption amount, see Employer health tax overview.

 Charitable or non-profit employer exemption amount

-For more information on the charitable or non-profit employer exemption amount, see employer health tax for charitable or non-profit employers
+For more information on the charitable or non-profit employer exemption amount, see Employer health tax for charitable or non-profit employers

 Charitable or non-profit employers